 The results to date appear promising and further studies are now ongoing with the aim of transferring the software to Bangladesh in the near future.
-These approaches do not, however, derive flood forecasts at these timescales for the flash flood areas.
-The results would therefore be used in conjunction with the Supermodel for flood forecasting in the monsoonal areas.
-The probable inaccuracies in defining boundary estimates for the flash flood areas at such long periods in advance should not have any significant impact on forecasting accuracy for stations in the monsoonal areas.
+These approaches, however, only derive flood forecasts for the two major rivers and so are only applicable to the longer term flood forecasting for the monsoonal flood areas (using the Supermodel).
+They do not derive flood forecasts at the longer timescales for the flash flood areas.
+The probable inaccuracies in defining boundary estimates for the flash flood areas such long periods in advance should not, however, have any significant impact on forecasting accuracy for stations in the monsoonal areas.

-Prior to issuing flood warnings based on such long-term forecasts, it would be essential to confirm their accuracy.
-Issuing warnings that are subsequently found to be significantly in error could lead to a lack of confidence in future forecasts.
+Prior to issuing flood warnings based on long-term forecast procedures, it would be essential to confirm their accuracy.
+Issuing warnings that are later found to be significantly in error could lead to a lack of confidence in future forecasts.
+Steps required to minimize the impacts of flooding as a result of subsequent forecasting would be less likely to be implemented.